Firerey12/VishwaCTF_2024_Write_Ups/Web/Trip to US/README.md

 ![Login Page](Solution/login_page.png)

-Then considering, we were given what to do in the previous page, I decided to look at the source code again, and sure enough we got some instructions again.
+Then considering we were given what to do in the previous page, I decided to look at the source code again, and sure enough we got some instructions again.

 [auth-iit-user.php](Files/auth-iit-user.php):